 But won’t workers simply abuse having paid sick time off?

 Evidence coming in from jurisdictions where paid sick days are required demonstrates that workers rarely abuse paid sick days; in fact they tend to take fewer days than those to which they are entitled.
 In New York, more than a year after the Earned Sick Time Act came into effect in April 2014, 98% of the employers surveyed reported no known cases of abuse and only 0.3 % reported more than three cases.

 Jobs are created by people who have money in their pockets to spend.
 Fair wages boost consumer spending and stimulate the entire provincial economy.
-Currently, however, full-time minimum wage earners live more than 15% below the poverty line in Ontario.
-After paying rent, food and transportation costs, there is no money left over for leisure, products and services that can improve quality of living while benefiting local economies.
+With a level minimum wage, after paying rent, food and transportation costs, there is no money left over for leisure, products and services that can improve quality of living while benefiting local economies.
 That short-changes people and the business community.

 Companies that follow the rules are placed in an unfair competitive position when laws are not enforced.
 74% of the businesses caught breaking employment laws in the past did not change their behaviour, according to an Ontario Ministry of Labour Repeat Violator Inspection Blitz conducted in 2016.
 Consistent enforcement of our labour laws protects all of us.
 Anything less is not fair.
 Anyone who breaks the law should be held accountable.